sodadata/docs/soda-cl/failed-row-samples.md

 For checks which *implicitly* or *explicitly* collect failed rows samples, you can add a configuration to prevent Soda from collecting failed rows samples from specific columns that contain sensitive data.
 For example, you may wish to exclude a column that contains personal identifiable information (PII) such as credit card numbers from the Soda query that collects samples.

 To do so, add the `sampler` configuration to your data source connection configuration to specify the columns you wish to exclude, as per the following examples.
 This configuration applies to checks defined as no-code checks, in an agreement, or in a checks YAML file.

+***Known issue:*** [Reconciliation checks]({% link soda-cl/recon.md %}) are incompatible with `exclude_columns` configuration.

 Note that the dataset names and the lists of samples columns support wildcard characters (`%` or `*`).